|askPauline's Homeschool Info||askPauline's Guide to Homeschooling in PA

 Secondary (grades 7-12):

-School districts generally do not expect you to cover all the required subjects each year in grades 7-12, as they are used to a “class/credit”-based approach in these years.
+Evaluators (and the PDE) generally do not expect you to cover all the required subjects each year in grades 7-12, as schools typically take a “class/credit”-based approach in these years.
 In public school, high school students typically take a class in World History one year, a class in US History another year, and may take no history at all in a given year if they’ve already earned all of the history credits they need for graduation.
 That doesn’t mean you have to do “credits”, of course!
-But it does mean that your district is less likely to expect you to cover all of the required secondary subjects in a given year.
+But it does mean that your evaluator is less likely to expect you to cover all of the required secondary subjects in a given year.

 Elementary (grades 1-6):